Ellen7ions/vga_controller/README.md

 You can download the bit file to FPGA Artix-7 (xc7a200tfbg676-2) with a VGA screen.

+## Bugs

+I originally planned to display a picture with a 24 bit color depth, but on the Artix-7 development board, the VGA interface has only a 12 bit color depth, so I only took the high 4 bits of the RGB channel, which caused the color of the displayed image to be distorted.
+If you find the solution, pls tell me ~

 ## Reference

 [1] [VGA Signal Timing](http://tinyvga.com/vga-timing)